 The units are clustered in villages and offer a pleasant environment in which residents can socialise if they choose.

 All units are easily accessible and insulated, and all have electric ranges, washing machines, floor coverings, light fittings, electric heating and bathroom heaters.
 Tenants need only supply a fridge and furniture before moving in.

 Many residents enjoy the independence that the units provide at an affordable cost.

 A number of the complexes have fibre to the units which means tenants can take up fast broadband internet access if they wish.

-To get a copy of the Housing Care Service Information you can download and print it from the application page, collect it from Reception at the Civic Administration Building or have it sent out by calling (03) 211 1777 or 0800 422 435.
+To get a copy of the Elderly Persons Housing Policy you can download and print it from the application page, collect it from Reception at the Te Hinaki – Civic Administration Building or have it sent out by calling (03) 211 1777 or 0800 422 435.